leecannon/zig-libgit2/README.md

 # zig-libgit2

+## Warning
+This project is not currently in a good state and is not 100% compatible with any of libgit2's releases.

+Work on this project stalled at step one in [TODO](TODO.md)

+---

 Zig bindings to [libgit2](https://github.com/libgit2/libgit2)

 This is an in-progress zig binding to libgit2, unfortunately libgit2 doesn't full document all possible errors so every errorable function returns the full errorset.